Phillips 66 (PSX) Stock Drops Despite Market Gains: Important Facts to Note

+Phillips 66 (PSX) ended the recent trading session at $128.49, demonstrating a -0.49% swing from the preceding day's closing price.
+The stock trailed the S&P 500, which registered a daily gain of 0.22%.
+On the other hand, the Dow registered a loss of 0.33%, and the technology-centric Nasdaq increased by 0.76%.

-Heading into today, shares of the oil refiner had gained 0.6% over the past month, outpacing the Oils-Energy sector's loss of 7.82% and lagging the S&P 500's gain of 3.76% in that time.
+Shares of the oil refiner have depreciated by 0.56% over the course of the past month, outperforming the Oils-Energy sector's loss of 11.32% and lagging the S&P 500's gain of 1.47%.

-The upcoming earnings release of Phillips 66 will be of great interest to investors.
-The company's earnings report is expected on October 29, 2024.
-The company is forecasted to report an EPS of $1.71, showcasing a 63.07% downward movement from the corresponding quarter of the prior year.
-In the meantime, our current consensus estimate forecasts the revenue to be $32.03 billion, indicating a 20.56% decline compared to the corresponding quarter of the prior year.
+The investment community will be paying close attention to the earnings performance of Phillips 66 in its upcoming release.
+The company is slated to reveal its earnings on October 29, 2024.
+In that report, analysts expect Phillips 66 to post earnings of $1.71 per share.
+This would mark a year-over-year decline of 63.07%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $32.03 billion, down 20.56% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Phillips 66.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It's also important for investors to be aware of any recent modifications to analyst estimates for Phillips 66.
+Such recent modifications usually signify the changing landscape of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has shifted 8.47% downward.
-Currently, Phillips 66 is carrying a Zacks Rank of #5 (Strong Sell).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 6.08% lower.
+At present, Phillips 66 boasts a Zacks Rank of #5 (Strong Sell).

-Looking at valuation, Phillips 66 is presently trading at a Forward P/E ratio of 17.3.
-This signifies a premium in comparison to the average Forward P/E of 16.83 for its industry.
+Valuation is also important, so investors should note that Phillips 66 has a Forward P/E ratio of 16.69 right now.
+This represents no noticeable deviation compared to its industry's average Forward P/E of 16.69.

-Investors should also note that PSX has a PEG ratio of 5.77 right now.
-The PEG ratio bears resemblance to the frequently used P/E ratio, but this parameter also includes the company's expected earnings growth trajectory.
-As of the close of trade yesterday, the Oil and Gas - Refining and Marketing industry held an average PEG ratio of 2.81.
+Meanwhile, PSX's PEG ratio is currently 5.56.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+As the market closed yesterday, the Oil and Gas - Refining and Marketing industry was having an average PEG ratio of 2.7.

 The Oil and Gas - Refining and Marketing industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 238, which puts it in the bottom 6% of all 250+ industries.
+This group has a Zacks Industry Rank of 237, putting it in the bottom 6% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report